adel-bz/Server-Auto-Config/README.md

-# Ansible Servers Config
+# Servers-Configs

 # Overview
 This project is about config servers with Ansible.
-In this project, we install some dependence services like Docker and docker-compose for DevOps engineers.
+In this project, we install some dependence services like Docker and docker-compose on servers for DevOps engineers.
 Also, we wrote some roles for hardening servers.
-We have 7 roles for the config servers
+We have 7 roles for the config servers.

 https://github.com/adel-bz/Ansible-Server-Config/assets/45201934/46729180-8423-464c-b103-7bfbad9174b4